Zero Control

 Narrative Beats and Progression

 Every two levels, the game pauses for a short visual-novel-style story scene.
-These sections gave players a break from combat and helped pacing across the full run.
+These sections gave players a break from combat and helped the full run breathe a little.

 Upgrade Shop